What are smart contracts on blockchain?

 While Ethereum is presently the most popular platform for smart contracts on blockchain, many other blockchain-based cryptocurrencies such as EOS, Neo, Tezos, Tron, and Algorand can support them.

 Anyone can create and deploy a smart contract to the blockchain, with their code being transparent and open to public verification.
-Hence, any interested parties can observe the precise logic that the smart contract follows when it receives digital assets.
+Hence, any interested party can observe the precise logic that the smart contract follows when it receives digital assets.

-Uses of smart contracts
+Uses of Smart Contracts

 Smart contracts have a wide range of applications owing to their capacity to execute agreements.